Martiless/quiz-time/README.md

 ## Skeleton:
-[Wireframes](documents/WIREFRAME.md "Link to Wireframe screenshots") were created to set out the initial appearance of the website while also making sure to keep the end-user in mind at all times.
+The [Wireframes](documents/WIREFRAME.md "Link to Wireframe screenshots") were created to set out the initial appearance of the website while also making sure to keep the end-user in mind at all times.
 Wireframes were created using [Balsamiq](https://balsamiq.com/).

 ## Surface:
 [Please see the live site here](https://martiless.github.io/quiz-time/)